Dynamical stability and filamentary instability in holographic conductors: Dynamical stability in the conducting phase

 \subsubsection{Finite temperature}

-We now proceed to study the dynamical stability at finite temperature.
-Here, we focus only on a pure-imaginary mode to investigate the linear stability because this mode will govern stability of the system.
+We now proceed to study the dynamical stability at a finite temperature.
+We focus only on a pure-imaginary mode because this mode will govern the stability of the system.

-The relation between the instability and the multi-valued property of the \(E\)-\(J\) curves is more clearly illustrated in figure~\ref{fig:oi-J}.
-It shows the \(E\)-\(J\) curves and the relation between \(J\) and the imaginary part of mode frequency \(\omega_I\) for the pure-imaginary mode at various temperatures.
-In the vicinity of the critical electric field or small-current region, \(J\) becomes a multi-valued function of \(E\).
-In the multi-valued region, there are mostly two branches of background solutions: the upper branches with higher $J$ and the lower branches with lower $J$ for given $E$ and $T$.
-We observe that \(\omega_{I}\) is negative throughout the upper branches.
-In the lower branches, on the other hand, \(\omega_{I}\) is positive.
-The zero-points of \(\omega_{I}\) completely match the line of the first turning points in the \(E\)-\(J\) curves as shown in figure~\ref{fig:oi-J}.
-This result implies that the lower branches are unstable against homogeneous perturbations of the current or the quark condensate.
+The relation between the instability and the multivalued property of the $E$--$J$ curves is more clearly illustrated in figure \ref{fig:oi-J}.
+It shows the $E$--$J$ curves and the relation between \(J\) and the imaginary part of mode frequency \(\omega_I\) for the pure-imaginary mode at various temperatures.
+In the vicinity of the critical electric field or small-current region, \(J\) becomes a multivalued function of \(E\).
+In the multi-valued region, there are mostly two branches of background solutions: the upper branches with higher $J$ and lower branches with lower $J$ for the given $E$ and $T$.
+We observe that \(\omega_{I}\) is negative and positive throughout the upper and lower branches, respectively.
+The zero-points of \(\omega_{I}\) completely match the line of the first turning points in the $E$--$J$ curves (figure \ref{fig:oi-J}).
+These results imply that the lower branches are unstable against homogeneous perturbations of the current or quark condensate.